jteoni/fastapi/README.md

 <samp>
 <p align="left">
-Project developed using Python and FastAPI.
-The created API is a simple CRUD for Tasks.
+Developed using Python and FastAPI, this project introduces a simple API equipped with POST, GET, PUT and DELETE methods, tailored for managing user tasks efficiently.
 </p>
 </samp>